Do It Now While You Still Can

 The ideal trademark word is not a real word.
 It is a made-up word that is created specially for your product or service.
 Examples: Kleenex, Napster, Macbook, Ipod.

 Example of a Great Band Name: The Beatles.
 It does not get any better than this, trademark-wise.
 "Beatle" is not a word, and yet it conveys the musical notion of "beat" and turns it into a noun.
 It also is short, easy to remember, and easy to pronounce.
 It does not sound foolish.
 Paul McCartney was a Beatle.
 Ben Gibbard is a Death Cab for Cutie?
 The Beatles name was a great branding decision from the get-go, and nearly 50 years later, the trademark's power is equally as strong.
 Bands today could learn from that lesson of long ago.
-In fact, the words "death cab for cutie" come from a Beatles' movie and so that band will probably never be able to trademark even its own name.
+In fact, the words "death cab for cutie" come from a Beatles' movie.
 Aside from this, of course, no one is ever going to buy their child a Death Cab for Cutie lunchbox or backpack.

 Apple Corps Limited of the United Kingdom owns dozens of trademarks on The Beatles, Beatles, etc. Many Beatles tribute shows, radio shows playing only Beatles music, products, etc., have attempted to register trademarks that use the word "Beatles."
 Through the application process, they have been stopped.
 Why?
 Because Beatles is a registered trademark owned by Apple Corps, and if any other business wants to use the trademark, even a business that is about the music of The Beatles, they cannot do so unless they get permission and license to do so from Apple Corps.
 And then, they will not be getting a trademark, but a license to use the words from the owner of the trademarks, which is Apple Corps.